Patient and Donor Evaluation

 - Follow-up care

-Prior to living donation the living donor candidate undergoes a series of necessary medical screenings, that may include:
+Prior to living donation the living donor candidate undergoes a series of necessary medical screenings, which may include:

 - Blood tests